Surface charge of horizon symmetries of a black hole with supertranslation field: Introduction

 The near-horizon region is foliated by a set of surfaces enclosing the horizon surface and located at a distance $x$ from the horizon ($x$ is defined differently in different coordinate systems).
-Near-horizon transformations preserve the near-horizon structure of a metric, and do not change the leading in $x$ power of the components of the metric considered at a surface at a distance $x$ from the horizon, as $x\rightarrow 0$.
+Near-horizon symmetries are generated by transformations which preserve the horizon structure of a metric, and do not change the power of the leading in $x$ terms in the components of the metric considered at a near-horizon surface at a distance $x$ from the horizon, as $x\rightarrow 0$.

-We consider the near horizon transformations of a static black hole solution of the Einstein equations containing a supertranslation field.
+We consider the near-horizon transformations of the static black hole solutions of the Einstein equations containing a supertranslation field.
 Transformations are generated by the vector fields $\xi^{\mu}$.
-The metric variations $\d_{\xi}g$ are the elements of the tangent space to the space of metrics and are solutions to the linearized Einstein equations.
+The metric variations $\d_{\xi}g$ are elements of the tangent space to the space of metrics and are solutions to the linearized Einstein equations.
 On the tangent space is defined a bilinear presymplectic form.
 The presymplectic Lee-Wald form \cite{LW} is

 where $\Theta^\mu$ is the boundary term in a variation of the Einstein action